Tejas150/futowork-assignment/README.md

 ### My solution

-To create the api endpoint, firstly I created a basic server.
+To create the api endpoint, firstly I created a server which will listen to the client requests.

 After this my solution is mainly divided in 3 parts: